Tomas-Kaiser/docker_tutorial/README.md

   - bin -> includes binaries or programs
   - boot -> includes all the files related to booting
   - dev -> stands for devices because everything is a file in linux
-  - etc -> one of the oppinion is that it is editable text configuration
+  - etc -> one of the oppinion is that it is editable text configuration (for storing cofing files)
   - home -> home directory where users are stored
   - root -> home dir for root user
   - lib -> liberies file